NETWAYS/icinga2-scom-connector/README.md

 1. Retrieve all alerts from SCOM's database
   * will be aggregated by host, server, and other alerts (generic SCOM alerts)
-2. Get all SCOM hosts and services Icinga knows about (so we can avoid problems with config drift)
+2. Get all SCOM hosts Icinga knows about
+   (so we can avoid problems with config drift)
-3. For each hosts and service build a summary of active alerts
+3. For each hosts build a summary of active alerts
 4. Summarize all alerts that could not be assigned to an object Icinga knows
 5. Submit the status to Icinga via its command pipe
 6. Clear the status of objects we have not updated with alerts in this run